-We understand that sometimes the smallest changes can make the biggest difference to a patient’s time in hospital, be it a more relaxing waiting area, better equipment, activities to improve wellbeing or better access to information.
+Sometimes the smallest changes can make the biggest difference to a patient’s time in hospital, be it a more relaxing waiting area, better equipment, activities to improve wellbeing or better access to information.
 The Small Grants Fund provides funding for bright ideas to support staff in improving the patient experience across the Trust’s five hospitals.

 Trust staff can apply for projects to improve patient care in their ward, department or across the Trust, and towards staff amenities where appropriate.

 We encourage applications of up to £5,000 per project to support as many teams and departments as possible.
-For grant requests above £5,000, you must first contact the grants team to discuss your project prior to starting your online application.

 Applications must be submitted via our online grants management system, Flexigrant.
 We do not accept hard-copy applications.
 Please click here to access the online application form.